proninyaroslav/blink-comparison/PRIVACY.md

   - take photo to add as reference image as well as for comparison

+- Read and write storage

+  With the storage permission enabled, the app can;

+  - save taken photo into the temporary file on devices with Android 9 and below

 Blink Comparison has some other capabilities, which are functions the software can remotely effect on its own.
 They include;

 - **Run foreground services**: Allows the app to save reference images in the background.